yeastrc/Spectral_Storage_Service/docs/formats/index.rst

 	+----------------------+-----------+-------+--------------------------------------------------------------------------------------------+
 	| Total ion current    | double    | 8     | Total ion current for this scan level (sum of intensity of all peaks)                      |
 	+----------------------+-----------+-------+--------------------------------------------------------------------------------------------+

+New Text for section: Then for each scan level:

+Field:
+Count of scan levels

+Description:
+NO Change

+Field:
+Number of scans

+Description:
+NO Change

+Field:
+ Centroided?
+Moved From above but for this scan level

+Field:
+isIonInjectionTime_Set_ScanLevel  byte

+Description:
+All scans at this can level have Ion Injection Time populated.
+0 = no, 1 = yes, 2 = some no, some yes.
+		/**
+		 * Is the IonInjectionTime Set values for this scan level
+		 * 0 - false - IonInjectionTime == null
+		 * 1 - true - IonInjectionTime != null
+		 * 2 - both - both IonInjectionTime == null and IonInjectionTime != null
+		 *            ScanHasIonInjectionTimeConstants.SCAN_HAS_ION_INJECTION_TIME_VALUES_IN_FILE_BOTH
+		 */

+Field:
+totalIonCurrent_SumOf_TotalIonCurrent_OfScans  double

+Description:
+		/**
+		 * This is either ( Based On Value of totalIonCurrent_ForEachScan_ComputedFromScanPeaks ):
+		 * A) Sum of TotalIonCurrent for all scans with this scan level ( totalIonCurrent_ForEachScan_ComputedFromScanPeaks == 0 )
+		 * B) Same as totalIonCurrent_SumOf_IntensityOfPeaks ( totalIonCurrent_ForEachScan_ComputedFromScanPeaks == 1 )
+		 */

+Field:
+totalIonCurrent_SumOf_IntensityOfPeaks   double

+Description:
+Sum of intensity of all peaks for all scans with this scan level

+*************

 Then continuing: